-We have reviewed the accompanying condensed consolidated interim financial information of National Bank of Fujairah P.J.S.C. (the "Bank"), which comprise the consolidated interim statement of financial position as at 30 June 2019 and the related consolidated interim statements of income and comprehensive income, cash flows and changes in equity for the six month period then ended and explanatory notes.
+We have reviewed the accompanying condensed consolidated interim financial information of National Bank of Fujairah PJSC (the "Bank"), which comprise the consolidated interim statement of financial position as at 30 September 2019 and the related consolidated interim statements of income and comprehensive income for the three month and nine month periods then ended, statements of cash flows and changes in equity for the nine month period then ended and explanatory notes.
 Management is responsible for the preparation and presentation of these condensed consolidated interim financial information in accordance with International Financial Reporting Standard IAS 34, Interim Financial Reporting ("IAS 34").
-Our responsibility is to express a conclusion on this condensed consolidated interim financial information based on our review.
+Our responsibility is to express a conclusion on these condensed consolidated interim financial information based on our review.